-If an estimate isn't honest, if it's made to match the executive's preconceived notion, it's pointless and harmful.
-It does not let you make a decision; rather, it supports a false one.
+If an estimate isn't honest and made to match the executive's preconceived notion, it's pointless and harmful.
+It does not let you decide; instead, it supports a false one.

-If the estimate is inaccurate and the error is measured in many orders of magnitude, the decision will be incorrect.
+The decision will be incorrect if the estimate is inaccurate and the error is measured in many orders of magnitude.
 The primary objective is to make an accurate call regarding whether or not to start a project.
-A good estimate also may help to determine which features are not essential to complete in order to fulfill a financial goal.
-The first estimate should not be relied on to decide what to do, simply because the requirements will alter.
+A reasonable estimate also may help determine which features are not essential to complete to fulfill a financial goal.
+The first estimate should not be relied on to decide what to do simply because the project requirements will alter.

-If an estimate is not precise enough, and if the range is too broad, it simply cannot be used to make a decision owing to high uncertainty.
-Such an estimate is of no use.
+If an estimate is not precise enough, and if the range is too broad, it cannot be used to make a decision owing to high uncertainty.
+Therefore, such an estimate is of no use.

 But how will the executive know whether or not the estimate is sufficient?

-In his book, McConnell offers a simple test to evaluate estimation abilities.
+McConnell offers a simple test to evaluate software estimation abilities in his book.
 Fill in the upper and lower bounds that, in your opinion, give you a 90% chance of containing the correct value for each question.
 Please do not search for answers—the purpose of this quiz is to test your forecasting abilities, not your research ability.
 The answers will be listed at the end of this article.

 Instead of improving our guessing skills, eliminating guessing as much as possible is much more effective.
 We could count and then calculate instead of guessing.
-A simple formula will help:
+We don't need to have complex tools; the simple formula will help:

-If we have more than ten requirements in a project, the law of large numbers is effective and estimating each one is unnecessary.
-If the project isn't first for the organization, historical data is already available to determine the average number of hours per requirement.
+If we have more than ten requirements in a project, the law of large numbers is effective, and estimating each one is unnecessary.
+If the software development project isn't the first for the organization, historical data is already available to determine the average number of hours per requirement.

 Of course, some activities may require much more time than the average job.
-Having a previous history of similar work would be fantastic.
+Having a previous history of similar past projects would be fantastic.